-IF CAME ACROSS ANY OF THE FALSE OR MISLEADING INFO AT Q10
+IF CAME ACROSS ANY OF THE CONSIDERED FALSE OR MISLEADING INFO AT Q10

 Q10j.
-To what extent has any of this false or misleading information made you think twice about the issue?
+Thinking about these claims which some people are making are making about aspects of the Coronavirus and that could be considered as false or misleading, have any of these made you think twice about the issue?
 (5 point scale)